So you want to learn how to start freelance writing?

 How do I get my first freelance writing job?

-The best way to get your first freelance writing job is to start applying for gigs.
+The best way to get your first freelance writing gigs is to start applying.
 Quit thinking about it and start doing it!

 Action creates clarity and helps build momentum.